bluenote79/spline_to_dat/README.md

 ## Option 1: Sketch an airfoil to xy-plane using a fitted spline.

+1. Sketch the spline beginning at the trailing edge.
+Sketch along the top of the airfoil.
+Add a point at the sketch origin.
+Sketch the bottom and end at the trailing edge.
-1. Select the spline.
+2. Select the spline.
-2. Enter a name for the spline.
+3. Enter a name for the spline.
-3. Decide how many points should be added to the dat-file.
+4. Decide how many points should be added to the dat-file.
-4. Click OK to start file save dialogue.
+5. Click OK to start file save dialogue.

 <picture>